SiddhantVgaikwad/React_ToDo_List/README.md

-# ✨ Ultimate Todo App - Feature-Rich Task Manager
+# ✨ Ultimate Todo App - Task Manager

 A modern, powerful Todo app built with the MERN stack featuring advanced task management, dark mode, real-time sync, and more.